JESTER003/Urbangrow/README.md

     npm run dev
     ```

-## Usage
+## Usage 🚀

 1. Open your browser and navigate to `http://localhost:5173` to access the frontend.
 2. The backend server will be running on `http://localhost:5000`.

+## Contributing 🤝

+Contributions are welcome!
+Please fork the repository and submit a pull request.

-## License
+## License 📜

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

+## Contact 📬

+For any inquiries or feedback, please contact us at [support@urbangrow.com](mailto:support@urbangrow.com).

+## Acknowledgements 🙏

+- Thanks to all our contributors and community members for their support.
+- Special thanks to our mentors and experts for their guidance.

+---

+Happy Gardening! 🌿💚